PietroDomi/BarnesHut.jl/README.md

 There are a bunch of scripts ready to run in `examples/`.

 ## Quick start
-Clone the repository first, then access the fodler:
+Clone the repository first, then access the folder:
 ```
 > cd BarnesHut.jl